CodingTea17/refactor-franzs-e-commerce-site-while-hes-in-bali/README.md

       * I added a validation to the model as well as updated the form to have a min amount
   - [x] Add flash messages for signing up, signing in and signing out.
       * I added colored flash notices and alerts to the users controller (for sign ups) and to the sessions controller (for sign ins and sign outs)
-  - [ ] Add product update and delete functionality for admins.
+  - [x] Add product update and delete functionality for admins.
+      * Destroy is done from the product index page and uses AJAX.
+Update is done from a product show page where jQuery is used unless the user uploads an image.
+One bug is that since I use the jQuery '.before' to render the flash message partial they stack when changes/destroys are made continuously.
-  - [ ] Add admin flash messages for adding, updating and deleting products.
+  - [x] Add admin flash messages for adding, updating and deleting products.
+      * Flash messages are in place, but the update and delete messages stack due to the way I use jQuery to place them before the container...
+I'm considering using an empty id'ed div or something I can target and replace when rendering the flash message partial.
   - [x] Add Paperclip for product image upload.
       * I added the `paperclip` gem, edited the product model to validate an image, changed the migration, tweaked the product details partial, and modified the new product form to accept images/
   - [x] Allow other than whole dollar amounts for admin product creation (for instance, 3.99).